eyong-joel7/reactnd-project-would-you-rather/README.md

 1. ###   `npm install`.
 This will download and install the npm packages (dependencies) used in this project

 Next run, the following command in order to start the development server.

 2. ## `npm run`

-3. At this point you should be access the development server at pen [http://localhost:3000](http://localhost:3000) to view it in the browser.
+3. At this point you should be able to access the development server at pen [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Project Structure